|

 Cut down grass, clear

-leaves and dead undergrowth within 30-50 feet
+leaves and dead undergrowth within 30-50 feet of buildings

 -